 For the Microsoft IT pro, PowerShell is an essential skill.
 Whether you're managing servers, desktops, Active Directory, Exchange, or one of the many cloud services, PowerShell is the key to efficient, error-free, scalable administration.

-The best way to learn PowerShell is to start using it to replace your repeatable, manual processes.
+The best way to learn PowerShell, or any other scripting language, is to start using it to replace your repeatable, manual processes.
 User provisioning, reporting, inventory collection, archiving data, creating VMs, anything that you are following a set of prescribed steps for.

 If you have multi-platform requirements (e.g. using both Windows and Linux) you should complement your PowerShell skills with an extra language such as Python.